Hywel Lewis: Philosophical writings

 Lewis wrote there is no incoherence in the notion of personal survival in his book The Self and Immortality (1973).
 Michael Marsh in a review wrote the book offered a "substantial defense" for interactionist dualism.
 In his book Persons and Life after Death (1978) Lewis argued that the ultimate basis for a belief in life after death is from religion.
 He claimed this belief could mean for some, the resurrection of the body, survival in an astral body or survival in a disembodied form.
 Lewis wrote that disembodied survival is most plausible from a religious point of view.

 Lewis was a Christian who sought common ground between the world's religions and argued there is a sense of transcendental reality in all of them.
 However, he argued against Buddhist and monistic views in which the self is considered to be an illusion.

 In his book The Elusive Self (1982) Lewis argued that mental states are "distinct in nature from physical states but constantly interacting with them" and there is a "subject, or a self or soul, which remains constant and is uniquely involved in all the flow of our mental states or experiences."
 The philosopher Gareth Matthews gave the book a negative review claiming Lewis had offered no evidence for dualism.
 On the subject of dreamless sleep, Lewis wrote the self ceases to be.
 According to Matthews the belief that the self can pop in and out of existence would be alarming to some readers but Lewis had no problem with accepting this view.
 Matthews concluded that Lewis's controversial claims were deliberately left with no direct argumentative support.
-Eugene Long gave the book a positive review stating Lewis had given an adequate defence for the dualistic position and the existence of the self.
+Eugene T. Long gave the book a positive review stating Lewis had given an adequate defence for the dualistic position and the existence of the self.
 Long has written that Lewis was a philosophical realist, similar to John Baillie and John Cook Wilson.